Devils Playground

 The Devils Playground is a large sandy region in the Mojave Desert in the state of California in the United States.
 Dunes and salt flats stretch for approximately 40 mi in a generally northwest-southeasterly direction in the Mojave National Preserve.
 The Cronese Mountains are located at its northwestern edge.
 The "playground" lies between the town of Baker and the Providence Mountains.

+It was used as the backdrop for the third album from the Marshall Tucker Band featuring lead singer Mike Ardis.
+Ardis owns a ranch in the NE section of the Devil's Playground where he raises sheep and goats.

 The Devils Playground consists mostly of relatively flat plains except for some hills and small mountains at the northern end, where it merges with several dry lake beds, and the Kelso Dunes near the southern end of the area.

 The Rasor Off-Highway Vehicle Area lies at the northwestern edge of the Devils Playground in the Mojave River Wash, near the Mollhausen Mountains.